 Scrolling through the cable trying to get through the boring Sunday noon, stumbled upon this show called Africa Straight Up.
-It’s a mini-documentary telling a story and giving an insight into how Africa development and it’s the future.
-Couldn’t help but agree with the notion.
+It’s a mini documentary telling a story and giving an insight to how Africa is the future of the world.
+Couldn’t help but agree to the notion.
 With the resources (which are terribly mismanaged due to poor governance) Africa got we are truly the future of this world.
 Read Tom Burgis’s The Looting Machine: Warlords, Tycoons, Smugglers and the Systematic Theft of Africa’s Wealth; some weeks back and couldn’t help but to agree with how he sees Africa – a continent with third of the Earth’s mineral deposits and some of its weakest institutions as being particularly vulnerable to the predations that arise from the combination of mineral wealth and poor governance.

 Her comment gave me the thought of brain drain.
+Brain drain!
+Brain drain!!
 Brain drain!!!

 Brain drain refers to the emigration of intelligent, well-educated individuals to somewhere for better pay or condition, causing the place they came from to lose those skilled people, or “brains”.
-This happens when people perceive that the leadership of a country is unstable or stagnant.
-Thus, unable to keep up with their personal and professional ambition, they move to another country.
+This happens when people perceive that the leadership of a country is unstable or stagnant and thus, unable to keep up with their personal and professional ambition.

-Brain drain is actually having its toll on Africa.
-It has led to the loss of human capital, decline in economic development, affected the health sector in Africa.
+Brain drain is actually having it toil on Africa.
+It has led to loss of human capital, decline in economic development, affected the health sector in Africa.
 According to a BBC report back in 2001, brain drain cost the African continent over $4 billion (will be triple by now) in the employment of 150,000 expatriate professionals annually with Nigeria, Ethiopia and Kenya believed to be the most affected.

 I’m not implying that the brains available aren’t trying their possible best.
 Don’t know about you but I believe if brain drain can be curbed, our development rate will increase.
 We need more brain.
 NO ONE CAN DO IT BUT US.